Oxocon/bashscripts/README.md

 `chmod u+x digit`

 ###### Usage:
-`digit _domain1.com domain2.com domain3.com_`
+`digit domain1.com domain2.com domain3.com`

+In addition to the domain name, you can add a set of hostnames that you want to check.
+Insert any extra hostnames between the parantheses on this line: hostnames=();

+Multiple hostnames should be separated using a space, like this: hostname=(mail webmail mysql dev);

+(Will lookup A and AAAA records for mail.domain.com, webmail.domain.com and so forth, in addition to domain.com).

 ###### Tips
-If you need to add more than 10 domain names at a time, change the last argument in the for statement on line 25:
+If you need to add more than 10 domain names at a time, change the last argument in the for statement:
 `for i in ${@:1:10};`

 If you want to add more record types or change their order, you can do it adjusting this line: